Josh Allen College Stats: From Laramie, Wyoming to Top-10 Pick

 Conversely, analysts like Lance Zierlein compared Allen to Jake Locker, Paxton Lynch, and other toolsy prospects who flamed out in the NFL.

-Through a year and a half with the Bills, the latter seemed correct.
-As a rookie, Allen started 12 games, throwing for just over 150 yards a game and a negative touchdown-to-interception ratio.
-Through five games in year two, Allen led the NFL in interceptions (7) with just over 1,100 yards and only five touchdowns.
+Through a year and a half with the Bills, Allen had bust written all over him.
+As a rookie, he started 12 games, throwing for just over 150 yards a game with a negative touchdown-to-interception ratio.
+Through five games in year two, Allen led the NFL in interceptions (7) with only 1,100 yards and five touchdowns.

-But then something changed.
+But then something changed, almost at once.
 In the last 12 games, Allen put up 21 total touchdowns and just two picks, finishing with a completion percentage over 58% for the first full season of his career — including high school, junior college, and college.

 In the four years since then, Allen’s lowest completion percentage came in 2022 at 62.5 percent.
-He’s thrown for 154 touchdowns and over 19,000 yards, adding 2,790 rushing yards and 28 scores on the ground.
-His turnover numbers are still high, but that’s something fans and coaches alike have learned to deal with.
+In his career, he’s thrown for 195 touchdowns and over 26,000 yards, adding 4,142 rushing yards and 65 scores on the ground.
+For the first time in his career, Allen threw single-digit interceptions in 2024, with just six picks and only one fumble.

 MORE: Wyoming Coach Craig Bohl Leaving Laramie With Long-Lasting Legacy